-In this derived use case, the Entitled Party delegates its rights to the Service Consuming Entity.
-Note that because the Entitled Party utilises another Authorisation Registry to register its delegation info than the Service Consuming Entity to register its authorisation info, two Authorisation Registries appear.
+In this derived use case, the Entitled Party delegates its rights to the Service Consumer.
+Note that because the Entitled Party utilises another Authorisation Registry to register its delegation info than the Service Consumer to register its authorisation info, two Authorisation Registries appear.

-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Entitled Party delegates (part of) its rights (as registered at the Service Provider) to the Service Consuming Entity.
-He registers this delegation in Authorisation Registry 2; - The Service Consuming Entity has and manages its own authorisation information indicating which Human Service Consumers are authorised to act on its behalf; - The Service Consuming Entity registers the authorisation information at Authorisation Registry 1; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - Both Authorisation Registries are able to authenticate the Service Provider; - The Service Provider is able to authenticate both Authorisation Registries; - The Service Provider knows which Authorisation Registry to request the delegation/authorisation info from; - It is clear, through scheme agreements, under what conditions an Authorisation Registry can provide delegation/authorisation information to a other parties; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorisation Registry to request the authorisation evidence from; - The Human Service Consumer has been issued identity credentials by the Identity Provider - The Service Provider can outsource this function to a third party - The Entitled Party can outsource this function to a third party
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The delegation/authorisation responsible at the Entitled Party delegates (part of) the Entitled Party's rights (as registered at the Service Provider) to the Service Consumer.
+He registers this delegation in Authorisation Registry 2; - The Service Consumer has and manages its own authorisation information indicating which Human Service Consumers are authorised to act on its behalf; - The delegation/authorisation responsible at the Service Consumer registers the authorisation information in Authorisation Registry 1; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - Both Authorisation Registries are able to authenticate the Service Provider; - The Service Provider is able to authenticate both Authorisation Registries; - The Service Provider knows which Authorisation Registry to request the delegation/authorisation info from;

+- It is clear, through scheme agreements, under what conditions an Authorisation Registry can provide delegation/authorisation information to a other parties; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorisation Registry to request the authorisation evidence from: - The Human Service Consumer has been issued identity credentials by the Identity Provider - The Service Provider can outsource this function to a third party - The Entitled Party can outsource this function to a third party